elmq0022/elmq0022.github.io-src/content/ChipyBlogPost02.md

 - Combined my two separate searches into a single search.
 - Cleaned up the authentication application.

-The results can be seen at [www.hanyu.pro](https://www.hanyu.pro).
-The full code for the site is on [github](https://github.com/elmq0022/hanyu/).

 # How is Chinese Like an Obfuscated C Contest?
 There's a lot of differnces between Chinese and English.
 First the writing system isn't phonetic in the way English and the Latin alphabet is.